Assign optimization for algorithmic differentiation reuse index management strategies: Introduction

 \section{Introduction}

-Algorithmic Differentiation (AD) refers to techniques for the machine accurate differentiation of computer codes.
-To that end, we interpret a code with inputs $x\in\R^k$ and outputs $y\in\R^m$ as a mathematical function $F\colon\R^k\to\R^m$.
+Algorithmic differentiation (AD) refers to techniques for the machine-accurate differentiation of computer codes.
+To that end, we interpret a code with inputs $x\in\R^n$ and outputs $y\in\R^m$ as a mathematical function $F\colon\R^n\to\R^m$.
 Usually, the code does not only contain floating point computations but also control flow statements.
 For each specific input choice $x$, however, the control flow is fixed and we may consider the computations as a composition of elementary operations like additions or multiplications together with, e.\,g., standard math library functions like $\sin$ or $\exp$.
 The derivatives of these elementary operations are known and can be implemented explicitly.
 Then, AD evaluates the derivative of the full code at the specific input $x$ by applying the chain rule to the sequence of elementary operations.
 In the following, we summarize the principles of AD with a focus on the reverse mode and operator overloading implementations.
 Comprehensive introductions to AD are given in \cite{grie08, naumann2012art}.

 The reverse mode of AD is a specific strategy for the automatic evaluation of the chain rule.
-There, each variable $v$ of the computer program --- which might be an input, output or intermediate variable --- is associated with a corresponding adjoint variable $\bar v$. $\bar v$ stands for the gradient of the summed outputs $y$ weighted according to $\bar y$ and viewed as a function of $v$, that is, $\bar v = \nabla\left(y(v)^T\bar y\right) = \frac{d y}{d v}(v)^T\bar y$.
-The adjoint outputs $\bar y$ --- that is, the weight vector --- must be specified by the user.
-Particularly, the adjoint inputs satisfy the relation
+Each variable $v$ of the computer program --- which might be an input, output, or intermediate variable --- is associated with a corresponding adjoint variable $\bar v$. $\bar v$ stands for the gradient of the summed outputs $y$ weighted according to $\bar y$ and viewed as a function of $v$, that is, $\bar v = \nabla\left(y(v)^T\bar y\right) = \frac{d y}{d v}(v)^T\bar y$.
+The adjoint variables $\bar y$ associated with the outputs $y$ --- that is, the weight vector --- must be specified by the user.
+Particularly, the adjoint variables $\bar x$ associated with the inputs $x$ satisfy the relation

 which is the standard way to describe the reverse mode of AD.
 By suitable choices of $\bar y$, various derivatives of the computer program can be computed.
 For example, if $m=1$ and $\bar y=1.0$, $\bar x$ is the gradient of $F$ evaluated at $x$.